-9 Performance Metrics and Monitoring
+9 Performance metrics and monitoring

 This section identifies SMUD's management responsibilities for overseeing this WMP and includes the operating departments and teams responsible for carrying out the various activities described in the previous chapters.
-This section also identifies the metrics which are used to demonstrate compliance with this WMP.
+This section also identifies the metrics which are used to monitor and audit the effectiveness of this WMP.